innermond/dots/README.md

 `docker compose up`

 #create a migration#
-Do not forget to quote table names that are words used by postgres, like user.
+Do not forget to quote (with duble quoyes ") table names that are words used by postgres, like user.

 `migrate create -ext sql -dir migrations -seq -digits 3 <migration name>`